JoshLudahl/Tokenator/README.md

 Generating a password automatically copies the password to your clipboard.
 Tokenator is the easiest way to generate a secure password.

 Easily generate a password ranging from 1-100 characters.
+Easy, so easy.

 ## Important concerns:
 * No ads